Skip to main content

 Park History

-Tinença de Benifassa was designated as a Natural Park to preserve its outstanding natural values and cultural heritage within the Valencia region of Spain.
-The conservation designation reflected growing recognition that the area's ecosystems, biodiversity, and landscape character warranted formal protection from development and unsustainable resource exploitation.
-Prior to designation, the area had been shaped by centuries of traditional land use including pastoral agriculture, forestry, and in some cases mining, activities that both transformed and in many ways maintained the ecological character of the landscape.
+Tinença de Benifassà was declared a Natural Park on 19 May 2006 by Decree 70/2006 of the Generalitat Valenciana, to preserve its outstanding natural values and cultural heritage.
+[1] The conservation designation reflected growing recognition that the area's ecosystems, biodiversity, and landscape character warranted formal protection from development and unsustainable resource exploitation.
+Prior to designation, the area had been shaped by centuries of traditional land use including pastoral agriculture, forestry, and livestock grazing, activities that both transformed and in many ways maintained the ecological character of the landscape.
 The park designation established management regulations governing land use, building construction, and resource extraction while generally allowing traditional activities to continue under controlled conditions.
-Subsequent management has addressed challenges including balancing conservation with tourism, managing invasive species, supporting rural communities within the park boundaries, and maintaining the traditional land management practices that in many cases sustain the ecological values the park was created to protect.
-Scientific research and monitoring programs have improved understanding of the park's ecological processes.
+The area is also a Site of Community Importance (SCI) under the European Union's Habitats Directive, recognizing its exceptional natural values at a European level.
 Trail networks and visitor facilities have been developed to provide public access while minimizing environmental impact.
-The park represents one element of Spain's network of protected areas that collectively conserve representative examples of the country's diverse ecosystems.

 Major Trails And Attractions